bids-standard/bids-specification/src/04-modality-specific-files/01-magnetic-resonance-imaging-data.md

 #### fMRI task information

 <!-- This block generates a metadata table.
+These tables are defined in
+  src/schema/rules/sidecars
-The definitions of these fields can be found in src/schema/objects/metadata.yaml and a guide for using macros can be found at https://github.com/bids-standard/bids-specification/blob/master/macros_doc.md -->
+The definitions of the fields specified in these tables may be found in src/schema/objects/metadata.yaml
+A guide for using macros can be found at https://github.com/bids-standard/bids-specification/blob/master/macros_doc.md -->
-{{ MACROS___make_metadata_table(
-   {
-      "Instructions": ("RECOMMENDED", "This is especially important in context of resting state recordings and distinguishing between eyes open and eyes closed paradigms."), "TaskDescription": "RECOMMENDED",
-      "CogAtlasID": "RECOMMENDED",
-      "CogPOID": "RECOMMENDED",
-   }
-) }}
+{{ MACROS___make_sidecar_table("func.MRIFuncTaskInformation") }}

 See [Common metadata fields](#common-metadata-fields) for a list of additional terms and their definitions.